 Mrs Maria has studied Greek Language and Linguistics at the National and Kapodistrian University of Athens.
 She holds a Master's degree in Comparative Linguistics and Language Variation (distinction) from the University of Patras.
 Maria has participated in a number of research projects on Modern Greek dialects and has taught Modern Greek, Classical Greek and Latin in various contexts.
 Maria loves languages and in the past she has learnt French, Spanish, and German; currently, she is learning Polish.
 Maria is also a qualified community interpreter of English and Greek.
 She has a passion for teaching Greek as a second/foreign language and has recently completed the teacher training programme "Routes in teaching Modern Greek as a second/foreign language" offered by the Centre for Greek Language.
 Maria has worked at the Hellenic School of Manchester since September 2019 and has taught GCSE level.
 She is also an associate examiner of GCSE Greek with Pearson Edexcel.

 Mrs Melina holds a degree in Classical Philology from the National and Kapodistrian University of Athens with merit.
 She has also specialised in Special Education by completing a diploma in ‘Special Education: Learning Disabilities-Dyslexia, Dyscalculia, Attention deficit hyperactivity disorder, Mental disorders, Autism, Parental Guidance’.
 She holds an Executive MBA (EMBA) from the University of Piraeus with honours and finally in 2017 she was qualified as a middle leader by being awarded the National Professional Qualification for Middle Leadership (NPQML).
 She is fluent in Greek, English, French and Spanish.
 She has many years of teaching experience in private and public primary, secondary and tertiary education in Greece and in England where she has been living since 2014.
 She is a teacher of Greek, history and geography in England, Head of sociology and psychology for Level A and GCSE courses and teacher of English as a foreign language to adult and minor students in Greece and in the UK.
-She has also been head of year and responsible for the pastoral guidance of this year group.

 She is the author of digital material for the GCSE sociology course for Seneca and she has co-authored the guide for preparing A Level pupils for their exams in Modern Greek.